 “Advertising is the art of convincing people to spend money they don’t have for something they don’t need.” ~Will Rogers

-Advertising makes us feel that we are not enough as we are
+Advertising makes us feel that we’re not good enough as we are.

 * * *